tomjoht/tomjoht.github.io/_posts/2015/9/2015-09-28-what-platforms-is-everyone-using-for-api-docs.md

 Sometimes a company blog indicates the platform for their docs.
 For example, I know [Mulesoft's documentation](https://docs.mulesoft.com/) uses Asciidoctor because they [mention it here](http://blogs.mulesoft.com/dev/tech-ramblings/new-documentation-platform-developer-forums).

-You can tell that Sendgrid uses Jekyll because of [a blogpost here](https://sendgrid.com/blog/creating-sustainable-documentation-with-jekyll/).
+You can tell that Sendgrid uses Jekyll because of [a blog post here](https://sendgrid.com/blog/creating-sustainable-documentation-with-jekyll/).

 You can try searching for the doc source on Github.
 This would show you the raw format, which would be a huge indicator.
 A lot of doc sites on the web have repos on Github.

 Some platforms are readily recognizable, like [readme.io](http://readme.io), [readthedocs.com](http://readthedocs.com), [MKdocs](http://www.mkdocs.org/), or [Slate template](https://github.com/tripit/slate).
+Once you know the look and feel of the main template, it's easy to recognize instances of it.

 Additionally, interactive consoles are easy to spot regardless of whether one is using Swagger, RAML, or API Blueprint because they all follow predictable branding.

-You could also search for the "company's name + technical writer" on Linkedin.
+You could also search for the "company name + technical writer" on Linkedin.
 Sometimes people indicate the tools they work with in their profiles.

 Finally, you could try contacting the company.